iberoam/optimism-chapter/README.md

 ### On-chain attestation

-Each one of interactive hands-on workshops, educational videos and university extension course will have a simples evaluation process or task, then developers that complete the task will be able to claim onchain attestation or POAP stating their progresses.
+Each one of interactive hands-on workshops, educational videos and university extension course will have a simple evaluation process or task, then developers that complete the task will be able to claim onchain attestation or POAP stating their progresses.